Official UK Government Partner

 Once a disclosure has been made the Safeguarding Team will consider all the information and if necessary taking advice and will make a decision to either:

-• Make an adult protection referral to Adult Social Care
+• Make a child or adult protection referral to Children’s/Adult’s Social Care

 • Keep detailed records of the concern with no further action